Aloo Dum (Potato Curry)

 • Heat the oil in a frying pan over medium high heat.

 • Frying pan should have at least 1 inch of oil.
 To check if the oil is ready, put one piece of potato in the oil.
 The potato should sizzle right away.
-If potatoes are fried on low heat they will be very oily.
+If potatoes are fried on low heat, they will be very oily.

-• Fry the potatoes till they are cooked through; turn the potatoes few times while frying.
+• Fry the potatoes till they are cooked through; turn the potatoes a few times while frying.
 Take out potatoes with a slotted spoon (this allows excess oil to drip back into the frying pan) and place on a paper towel.
-Keep aside.
+Keep it aside.

 • Heat the pan on medium heat and stir-fry the sesame seeds for about a minute until seeds lightly change color.
 Take them out and keep aside.